kjpye/P6-Geo-Coordinates-UTM/README.md

 #COPYRIGHT
 Copyright (c) 2000,2002,2004,2007,2010,2013 by Graham Crookham.
 All rights reserved.
+Copyright (c) 2017 by Kevin Pye.
+All rights reserved.

 This package is free software; you can redistribute it and/or modify it under the same terms as Perl itself.